Zarel/filecharger/README.md

   > quirksmode.org
 - The PHP Group, for making PHP.

-AEsoft File Manager comes with addons that make use of these libraries:
+Filecharger comes with addons that make use of these libraries:

 - JW FLV Media Player for FLV playback
   > http://www.longtailvideo.com/players/jw-flv-player/